KWSNick/filmnight/README.md

 ## Future Features
 - Replace the fixture provided image url content with a high resolution poster
 - Create a server error handling view and template
+- Set site to handle stock amounts and disable purchases if no longer available to new users using the DVD Stock, Bluray Stock and Available fields pre populated in the database.
 - Allow users to leave reviews and ratings
 - Create a product purchase wishlist
 - User interactions (direct tags/suggestions to others, view other wish lists)